adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 Norah's spoken commentary didn't frame it all as positively intriguing.
 All of this, excepting only Norah's commentary, feels directly taken out of *Myst*, but within the context of a thoroughly Lovecraftian tale.
-The latter thus undergoes the aforementioned shift in tone*: Call of the Sea*'s ancient civilization becomes a site of wonder, rather than terror, and the prospect of transformation a prize to be won, rather than a sinister fate to be dreaded.
+The latter thus undergoes the aforementioned shift in ton*e: Call of the Sea*'s ancient civilization becomes a site of wonder, rather than terror, and the prospect of transformation a prize to be won, rather than a sinister fate to be dreaded.
 When this works, it allows *Call of